The

 What

-strikes me in listening to all of the haiku that Kerouac recorded on this
+strikes me in listening to all the haiku that Kerouac recorded on this

 album—just a fraction of the 1000 haiku he penned in his lifetime—is that these